Delboy/Fruit-Hunter/README.md

 ## Testing

-I have tested this project by running the code through a validator at [Pep8online.com](http://pep8online.com/).
+I have tested this project by running the code through a validator at [Pep8online.com](http://pep8online.com/), which showed no faults.

 I have also manually tested the game by trying to input invalid characters as well as trying to leave the input blank, or by inputting too many characters at any point where the user is asked for an input.

-I have also asked friends and family and anybody with the code institute on slack to try and find any bugs within the game.
+I have also asked friends, family, and anybody with the code institute on slack to try and find any bugs within the game.

+I also checked that the google worksheets were updating correctly when a users login was created, and when a user was entered into the hall of fame which uses a separate worksheet.

 ## Bugs